-Fixed for the chosen fixed-rate term (3 or 6 months)
+Dependent on the chosen fixed-rate period (3 or 6 months)

-What will happen if Libor isn't there anymore?
+What will happen if the Libor rate no longer exists?

-The calculation of Libor, which is used as the reference rate for Libor mortgages, is expected to be discontinued at the end of 2021.
+The use of the Libor rate as the reference rate for Libor mortgages is expected to be discontinued at the end of 2021.
 The money market interest rate SARON (Swiss Average Rate Overnight) has been recommended as the new benchmark in Switzerland.

-Wondering what that will mean for your UBS Libor Mortgage, and what the alternatives are?
+Wondering what will this mean for your UBS Libor mortgage, and what the alternatives are?
 Find out here.

-- Verification of the purchase price based on location and property details
+- Verification of the purchase price based on reference properties and location

-- Comprehensive information on the municipality, price levels and tax rate
+- Comprehensive information on the municipality, price level and tax rate

 - Development of the perfect financing strategy for you

-Our experts are there for you – we look forward to meeting you.
+Our experts are here for you – we look forward to speaking with you.